therevealer/Smart-Auditing-Roadmap/README.md

 # My Smart-Contract Auditor & Engineer Plan
-This plan is to become a smart contract auditor & engineer in 2024.
+This plan is to become a smart contract auditor in 2024.

 ## Steps
 1. Practice solidity by building Projects - InProgress 🎯